Student Visa responsibilities

 Please send the Visa Compliance Team (email@example.com) a copy of your travel bookings, as well as your boarding card once you leave the UK or a copy of your new immigration category.

-Students who are required to complete an exam in the UK before they are progressed to the next academic year will be required to obtain a Short Term Study visa before they enter the UK and should not try to re-enter the UK with their Tier 4 visa at any point after a report has been made.
+Students who are required to complete an exam in the UK before they are progressed to the next academic year will be required to obtain a Visitor visa before they enter the UK and should not try to re-enter the UK with their Tier 4 visa/Student Visa at any point after a report has been made.

-Once a report is made and you leave the UK this has the effect of cancelling your Tier 4 visa, even if you are still within the 60 day curtailment period.
+Once a report is made and you leave the UK this has the effect of cancelling your Tier 4 visa/Student Visa, even if you are still within the 60 day curtailment period.
 For further advice contact the International Student Advice team.

 Full Repeat Year with Attendance